MCui1997/MC-Portfolio/README.md

 # Welcome to My Portfolio

-Hi, my name is <span>Michael Cui</span>.
-I have a background in Software Development at General Motors with a passion for cybersecurity and fintech.
-I'm seeking to transition my technical background into a focus on cybersecurity of digital currencies in the future.
+Hi, my name is Michael Cui.
+I am currently a Software Developer at General Motors with a passion for cybersecurity and fintech.
+I aim to utilize my technical knowledge and passion for security to innovate the systems of the future.
+Please check out some of my latest works below!

-Please take a look at my recent works at the link down below:

 https://michaelbcui.com